uidaholib/oral-history-as-data/_howto/configurethesite.md

 {% include bootstrap/figure.md img="howto/new_file.png" caption="" alt="" class="w-50" %}
 - Now you need to name your file according to your transcript.
 {% include bootstrap/figure.md img="howto/name_file.png" caption="" alt="" class="w-50" %}

+{:.alert .alert-danger}
+When you name your file be sure to include the type of file after the name you choose.
+For example, if it is a mark down file, attach ".md" after the file name.
 - Once you've named the file scroll to the bottom of the page and click "commit new file".
 {% include bootstrap/figure.md img="howto/commit_file.png" caption="" alt="" class="w-50" %}

 ## Step 3: Moving Transcript

 - Open your transcript

+{:.alert .alert-danger}
-- Make sure you open it in a text editor.
+Make sure you open your transcript in a text editor.
+Here at OHD, we prefer using Visual Studio Code, but a list of other options are available.
 - Move the transcript to the new GitHub file by opening it in the text editor, select the entire text (ctrl + a), then copy and paste it into the new file open you have created.
 {% include bootstrap/figure.md img="howto/text_editor.png" caption="transcript selected in text editor" alt="" class="w-50" %}
 {% include bootstrap/figure.md img="howto/github_csv.png" caption=".csv after being transferred to GitHub" alt="" class="w-50" %}
-- Commit the change at bottom oof page
+- Commit the change at bottom of page

-## Step 4: Moving filters.csv
+#### Additional: Moving filters.csv
+OHD offers a way to categorize your transcripts using tags.
+This is done through two locations: the subject cells in your transcript's .csv and the filters.csv file, which is already provided for you in the structure of OHD.
+If you are not aware of either of these files, first visit our steps on "How To Prepare Your Data."

 - Open filters.csv you created
 - navigate to the "_data" folder